Pi1998/X-Change/README.md

 # 📖 Marvel Folio<a name="about-project"></a>

- The Marvel Folio is an interactive and user-friendly mobile application designed for Marvel Comics enthusiasts.
+ - **The Marvel Folio** is an interactive and user-friendly mobile application designed for Marvel Comics enthusiasts.
 This app offers a comprehensive and engaging experience for fans of the Marvel Universe, providing access to a vast collection of information about their favorite comic book characters.
 Users can explore, learn, and stay updated on various Marvel characters and their comics.
-For the styling of the web page, I used the Creative Commons design created by [Nelson Sakwa](https://www.behance.net/sakwadesignstudio).
+ - For the styling of the web page, I used the Creative Commons design created by [**Nelson Sakwa**](https://www.behance.net/sakwadesignstudio).
+ - As for the API, all the data provided by [**Marvel**](http://marvel.com) © 2014 Marvel

 ## 🛠 Built With <a name="built-with"></a>